GaspardMacaux/Documentation_app/docs/source/introduction_app/installation.rst

 1. Open Docker Desktop
 2. Click on the "Search" box
+3. On the left side, go to the images tab
-3. Type: ``gaspardmacaux/cell-hub:other_processor``
+4. Type: ``gaspardmacaux/cell-hub:other_processor``
-4. Click "Pull" to download the image
+5. Click "Pull" to download the image

 .. image:: ../_static/images/introduction/docker_pull.png
    :width: 90%